How to Become a Marketing Analyst in 2024

 Marketing is the fuel that provides power to the motor of a company - sales.
 Without substantial marketing efforts, organizations will have a hard time selling their products.

 There are various roles within marketing and each one fulfills a particular function to keep the business going at full speed.
-And marketing analysts tend to be some of the most hands-on professionals in a company.
+And marketing analysts tend to be some of the most hands-on professionals in a marketing company.
 Their role is truly versatile, encompassing a wide range of activities:

 • digital marketing